Make it work, Make it right, Make it fast

 In the end, we want to provide software solutions to our users that provide the most value.
 The make it work, make it right, make it fast idea of software development can help us get there.
 It allows us to choose the happy path of problem-solving before even considering the often much more difficult edge cases.
 Make it work, make it right, make it fast provides a solid foundation for building great code.

-Make it work, make it fast, make it right -Kent Beck
+Make it work, make it right, make it more valuable to the user

-For more on happy path coding, check out my previous post Programming Better and Easier With The Happy Path.
+For more on happy path coding, check out my previous post Make Programming Easier With The Happy Path.